OPTASY: Drupal Web Development Agency Toronto

 U.S. and Canadian regulations regarding web accessibility have been reinforced in the last year, with an increase of 20% in web accessibility lawsuits.

-Making your website accessible brings multiple benefits for your digital users and your company.
+Making your website accessible brings multiple benefits to your digital users and your company.

 By helping your audience overcome accessibility barriers in their interaction with your site, you are more likely to earn their trust and long-term loyalty.
 And by making your customers happy, you invest in the well-being of your business as well.